BUILD_STAMP:fix1-no-premium-endpoint-2026-03-05

 Match Overview

 Ben Shelton and Alexander Zverev are set to meet at the Cincinnati on August 15, 2025 in a hard-court singles match.
 Shelton enters with a 27–15 record on hard courts in 2025, while Zverev has posted a 31–15 mark on hard courts this season.
-Based on Elo ratings, this projects as a tight matchup with neither player holding more than a slight statistical edge.
+Elo ratings point to a clear statistical advantage for Zverev entering this matchup.
 In their head-to-head history, Zverev leads 5–0 over Shelton, including a win in their most recent meeting.